Curriculum Guide · Courses

 Students may not receive credit for this course and International Finance.

-All enrolled and waitlisted students must attend the first class session in order to be eligible to enrollment in this course.
+FIRST CLASS ATTENDANCE IS MANDATORY.
+All enrolled and waitlisted students must be in attendance at the first class sessions in order to be eligible for a seat in the class.